hugomods/site/docker/content/docs/development/docker-compose/index.md

 {{< page-resource-content "codes/docker-compose" >}}

 {{% bs/alert danger %}}
-Please note that `--bind 0.0.0.0` is required, otherwise Hugo server may not recieve any incoming requests from host.
+Please note that `--bind 0.0.0.0` is required, otherwise Hugo server may not receive any incoming requests from host.
 {{% /bs/alert %}}

 {{% bs/alert info %}}